akurzela/quicksightpublicembed/README.md

 ![](./Images/Picture4.png)

-4. Now, in order to enable dashboard functionality to switch between dashboards, let’s create HTTP Request Header to process custom headers that are passed from the app when the dashboard is selected.
--	Select **GET** method
--	Go to HTTP Request Header section
--	Select **Add header**
--	Set **X-Custom-Header** as the name and save

-After successful save your screen should look as on the screenshot below.

 ![](./Images/Picture5.png)

-5. To deploy the API, follow these steps:
+4. To deploy the API, follow these steps:
 -	Click on the *Actions* button and select Deploy API
 -	In the Deployment stage select the option *[New Stage]*
 -	Give your new stage a name, such as *embed*, and click on the Deploy button.